jamesmortensen/archiver-for-google-keep/README.md

 <img width="400" alt="sign-into-google-account" src="https://user-images.githubusercontent.com/1315816/191806069-64e47217-70ea-4a6c-9740-cc9ba7c5fd71.png">

+> NOTE: On subsequent runs, logging in shouldn't be necessary, unless you've deleted/corrupted the `devtools-data-dir` folder.

-After logging in, as well as on subsequent runs, go back to the terminal, and you'll see a prompt:
+After logging in, as well as on subsequent runs, go back to the terminal, and you'll see a prompt with instructions:

 >      ATTENTION: Please follow these steps to export/backup your data
 >    1. Login to Google Keep